Virginia Tech® home

 Throughout his travels, it has become obvious to Korin that different cultures & stakeholders tend to have different views on the environment and the role that humans play in affecting the world around them.
 In 2016, Korin returned to the United States and found a job as a medical laboratory technician in Salt Lake City, Utah.
 While he enjoyed working on the lab bench, he found that he longed to teach as well as seek answers to more complicated research questions.
 During time off, he volunteered at the Natural History Museum of Utah as both preparator in the fossil lab and as a facilitator in the STEM lab for school groups.

-While at Virginia Tech Korin's research interests where in microbial ecology, particularly looking at the way that microbes can impact the emerging amphibian threat, Batrachochytrium dendrobatidis.
+While at Virginia Tech Korin's research interests were in microbial ecology, particularly looking at the way that microbes can impact the emerging amphibian threat, Batrachochytrium dendrobatidis.
 Due to the myriad of conditions that affect the pathogenicity of this disease such as climate change, human facilitated movement, and host/pathogen genetic variation; Korin believes that this is a problem that would be best solved through analyzing a variety of potential solutions.